FrancisVimal/NYTPopular/README.md

 # NYTPopular

+NYTPopular is an iOS App .Developed in xcode 10.1 and Swift 4.2

 A simple app to hit the NY Times Most Popular Articles API and:

 1.Show a list of articles newest first(sorted based on date)